New Lab

 Restored envelope.
 Replacement insulated metal cladding and windows match historic configurations and profiles. ©David Sundberg/ESTO

+Exterior façade of Building 128 and the New Lab, prior to restoration.
 Initially constructed by the US Navy in 1899 as a machine shop for producing marine engines and components, the site was frequently modified, reconfigured, and expanded until the Navy abandoned the building and site in 1966.
-Photo courtesy of the Brooklyn Navy Yard Archive.
+Photo ©John Bartelstone

 Active use as a naval machine shop, 1915.